 For most people with erythema nodosum the rounded lumps (nodules) tend to heal, with no scarring, within six weeks.
 However, in some people with idiopathic erythema nodosum, nodules may last for up to six months or more.
 Generally, the outlook for erythema nodosum is very good and most people do not have further problems.
 Persistent (chronic) or repeated (recurrent) erythema nodosum can occur in some people but this is rare.

 As mentioned above, erythema nodosum may be the first sign of an underlying condition such as inflammatory bowel disease or sarcoidosis that needs specific treatment.
-Each of these conditions has a different prognosis.
+Each of these conditions has a different outlook.